HOME JOIN SCHEDULE

 AND ETIQUETTE

 1. To qualify to win any event, full FGS membership must have been paid and the player must have a valid FGS handicap.
-For 2023 the annual membership fee is £25.
+Each years membership fee will be advised in the AGM or annual update emails.

-2. Full payment for each event is required in advance of the day from each player and guest.
+2. Full payment for each event is required no less than 7 days in advance of the event from each player and guest.
 Members receive a discounted event fee.

 3. Any person joining on or after 1st August and before end of the current season, will have the membership fee adjusted by 50%.